As one of the most cosmopolitan cities in the world, answering the question, “What’s New York known for” is a bit challenging.

 - Times Square.
 It doesn’t get more central in New York than Times Square.
 The renowned square attracts visitors 24/7, so our best New York travel tip will be to avoid eating in the area as the prices can be exorbitantly high.
 And please hold on to your belongings.
 The area attracts pickpockets.

 - Brooklyn Bridge.
 At the time of its opening in 1883, the Brooklyn Bridge was the longest suspension bridge in the world.
 It connects Brooklyn with Manhattan and since its creation, it has been designated as a National Historic Landmark.
 The bridge has a pedestrian walkway and a bicycle lane, so you can explore it closely.
+Walking its length is also one of the coolest things to do in NYC at night.

 Museums New York Is Known For